-The Russian official journal of 3rd May says :-"We are authorised to declare in the most positive manner that there exists no treaty of alliance offensive and defensive between Russia and any other Power whatsoever.
-At a moment when all Europe is making maritime or military armaments on a large scale, the Emperor was obliged to provide by measures of political prudence for any emergencies.
-His Majesty retains in the present conjuncture entire liberty of action, and we hardly need add that he is animated only by the sentiment. and defensive treaty between Russia and France, yet an arrangement may have been made with the object of preventing Austria from coming victorious out of the present conflict."
+The Russian official journal of 3rd May says :-"We are authorised to declare in the most pesitive manner that there exists no treaty of alliance offensive and defensive between Russia and any other Power whatsoever.
+At a moment when all Europe is making maritime or military arma-ments on a large scale, the Emperor was obliged to provide by measures of political prudence for any emergencies.
+His Majesty retains in the present conjuncture entire liberty of action, and we hardly need add that he is animated only by the sentiment of the dignity of his crown, and the interests of the country."
+The Dresden Journal, in reference to this denial says:---" Even if there be no definite offensive and defensive treaty between Russia and France, yet an arrangement may have been made with the object of preventing Austria from coming victorious out of the present conflict."